f3d-app/f3d/doc/user/07-COMMANDS.md

 ## Domains

-Certain libf3d (options)[../libf3d/03-OPTIONS.md] have domains which can be interacted with using commands.
+Certain libf3d (options)[../libf3d/03-OPTIONS.md] have domains that commands can interact with.

-A range domain is used through `increase` and `decrease` commands, it has inclusive minimum and maximum, as well as an increment.
+A range domain uses `increase` and `decrease` commands.
+It has inclusive minimum and maximum values, as well as an increment.
-`increase` and `decrease` use increment to increase/decrease and cap at maximum/minimum respectively.
+`increase` and `decrease` use the increment to increase or decrease and cap at maximum or minimum respectively.

-An enum domain is used through `cycle` command, it just list possible values of the option.
+An enum domain uses the `cycle` command.
+It lists possible values of the option.
-`cycle` just iterate over the different possible values and loops when reaching the end.
+`cycle` iterates over the different possible values and loops when reaching the end.

-An index domain can be used through both `cycle` and `increase`/`decrease` commands.
+Use an index domain through both `cycle` and `increase`/`decrease` commands.
 For `increase`/`decrease`, it behaves like a range domain [0, max] with an increment of 1.
-For `cycle`, it behave like an enum domain containing all possible values between o and max.
+For `cycle`, it behaves like an enum domain containing all possible values between o and max.

 ## Command Script (`--command-script`)

-F3D provides a feature to execute commands from a script file using the `--command-script` [CLI option](03-OPTIONS.md).
-This allows users to automate a sequence of commands by listing them in a plain text file, eg: `f3d --command-script path/to/command_script.txt`.
+F3D can execute commands from a script file using the `--command-script` [CLI option](03-OPTIONS.md).
+You can automate a sequence of commands by listing them in a plain text file, eg: `f3d --command-script path/to/command_script.txt`.

-Example Command Script, commands are separated by new lines, comments are supported:
+Example Command Script, with commands separated by new lines and comments supported:

 ```shell
 # A comment